-The flagship of Samanense cooking (from Samaná), pescado con coco has a very sophisticated taste, despite the simplicity of its preparation and the humbleness of its components: the secret is in the freshness of its ingredients.
-Make this tropical combination of fresh tropical fish and, if you can, freshly extracted coconut milk.
+The flagship of Samanense cooking (from Samaná), this fish in coconut milk sauce has a very sophisticated taste, despite the simplicity of its preparation and the humbleness of its components: the secret is in the freshness of its ingredients.
+Make this tropical combination of fresh tropical fish and, if you can, use freshly extracted coconut milk.

 Bring the gorgeous view of the Samana bay to your own dining room.